Merkel: Amazon deforestation threatens EU-Mercosur deal | DW | 21.08.2020

 The agreement is currently undergoing legal revision, after which it must be approved and then ratified by EU member states.

-Environmental groups have stepped up the pressure on Berlin and Paris to reject the pact.
+Environmental groups have recently stepped up the pressure on Berlin and Paris to reject the pact.

-The Association of German Chambers of Commerce and Industry (DIHK), meanwhile, says the deal is an important step towards better economic cooperation between the two huge markets.
+The Association of German Chambers of Commerce and Industry (DIHK), meanwhile, said the deal is an important step towards better economic cooperation between the two mega markets.

 mm/rt (DPA, EPD)